Cardiac Rehabilitation

 The length of Phase 1 rehabilitation depends on the nature of the condition and the extent to which the heart has been damaged.
 Each person is different, and while one person may respond to initial treatments immediately, others may take longer.
 It is therefore important to try and be patient while in Phase 1; the lack of control can be frustrating, but the most important thing is that you don’t rush the process.

-Male holding heart - mild heart attackthe 4 phases of cardiac rehabilitation
+Male holding heart - mild heart attackThe 4 phases of cardiac rehabilitation

 What is Phase 2 of cardiac rehabilitation?